ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 The old interpreter drains using `GatewayConfig.withDrainTimeout`.
 There are at most two interpreter generations: active plus candidate during construction, or active plus retiring after publication.
 Further refreshes wait for retirement to finish.

 Retirement does not impose a minimum delay: an idle generation closes immediately.
 A stuck request can delay the next schema check by the full drain timeout (30 seconds by default), followed by the configured polling delay.
 Uninterruptible work can postpone it indefinitely.
-If schema updates appear to have stopped, check the reload phase and retiring generation: `Draining` means polling is waiting for that generation, even while the current generation continues serving. `retirementOverdue` and the warning log identify retirement that has exceeded its timeout.
+A warning is logged when retirement exceeds its drain timeout; the active generation continues serving while polling waits for cleanup.

 **Concurrency limits remain per interpreter.** During overlap, total request and subgraph concurrency can reach twice the configured limits, and each generation has its own operation cache.
 The drain timeout requests interruption; uninterruptible work can hold the old generation indefinitely.
 In that case, the active generation continues serving and further refreshes remain paused.